72 x 48 Salvation

 I am tired.
 Tired of stretching out my arms, of sharing a leg.
 Tired of the head that is thrust into my crotch.
 I suppose my pained oil expression is fitting, but even the agony on my eyebrows exhausts me.

 Whatever.
 I disagree with these critics.
-I think the painting is there to give us all a break from the torture of permanent postures—backs erect, or slumped, spines mildy curved, or impossibly angular; fleshy protusions, sometimes splayed, sometime grasping skirts, or air, or pulling at hair and faces… sometimes missing altogether; melting faces of frowns, and gapes, and muted anguish… or resignation—cruel sable strokes holding us captive… exposed breasts being savagely consumed by dirt or flames or beasts or hands.
-Yes, she is a master of movement, and so her punishment is constant and fluid.
+I think the painting is there to give us all a break from the torture of permanent postures—backs erect, or slumped, spines mildly curved, or impossibly angular; hungry hands, sometimes splayed, sometime grasping skirts, or air, or pulling at hair and faces… sometimes missing altogether; melted faces of frowns, and gapes, and muted anguish… or resignation.
+Cruel sable strokes that hold us captive.
+All for the connoisseur, who’s weighty ramblings assign appropriate meaning to the exposed breasts, savagely consumed by dirt or flames or beasts or mouths.